TotalLag/z_ai-vision-mcp-fly/README.md

 - **SSE streaming** - long-lived connections are properly managed with no timeout
 - **Request buffering** - HTTP requests are buffered; SSE responses are streamed
 - **Resource limits** - gateway process has 50MB buffer limit to prevent memory issues

+### Agent Integration Issues

+**Agent not detecting upload capability**
+- Verify `resources/list` returns the expected upload://images resource
+- Check server logs for 'resource-list' entries
+- Ensure the agent is using the correct MCP discovery protocol

+**File transformation not working**
+- Check that file paths are in the correct format (absolute or relative paths)
+- Verify file permissions and accessibility
+- Look for 'file-transform' entries in server logs
+- Ensure the tool name matches Z.ai Vision tools (ui_to_artifact, analyze_image, etc.)

+**Enhanced tool descriptions missing**
+- Confirm the original request was for 'tools/list'
+- Check for 'tools-enhance' log entries
+- Verify the response contains Z.ai Vision tools

 ## License